jdonnerstag/pyfwf_db/README.rst

           del self.state

           # then update table headers so 'age' and 'address' become available and
-          # remove 'location' and 'state'
+          # 'location' and 'state' are removed.
           self._update_headers()
-          # You will note that the new columns will be added at the end of the
+          # Please note that the new columns have been added at the end of the
           # table.
 If you want some specific column order just set self._headers
           # manually